- Parking Tickets

 Beginning October 3rd through the Friday prior to Thanksgiving.

-Leaf pickup residential parking ban from 6:00 AM - 3:00 PM on your street sweeping day is in effect from October 1, 2018 to November 16, 2018 per City Ordinance 10.430.
+Leaf pickup residential parking ban from 6:00 AM - 3:00 PM on your street sweeping day is in effect from October 3, 2022, to November 18, 2021, per City Ordinance 10.430.
 No bush or garden waste will be picked up.
 If your street has a parking lane, leaves should be placed in the parking lane of the street in front of your residence the evening before your street sweeping day.
 No leaves will be removed from the terrace (grassy area between the sidewalk and the curb).
 Streets without a parking lane, leaves should continue to be placed on the terrace.
-Please check back for information regarding the 2019 leaf pickup.
+Please check back for more information on the 2023 leaf pick-up schedule.

 Ordinance 10.430 Street Sweeping: Street Sweeping Parking Ban begins April 1 and runs through September 30.
 The City is divided into ten districts, five on the north side and five on the south side.
 Parking in each district is banned on the designated day from 3:00 AM to 6:00 AM.
 To find out the street sweeping day for your neighborhood, see the district map.